Norman Price (American football)

 Norman Henry Price II (born August 25, 1994) is a former gridiron football offensive guard.
 He played college football at Southern Mississippi.

-Early years
+Early life

 Price was born to Charlotte and Norman Price.
 Price graduated from Vicksburg High School where he played football and basketball.

 College career

 Price started his college career at Hinds Community College.
 Price helped Hinds record 1,428 yards passing and 2,178 yards rushing for 3,606 total yards in 9 games as Freshman in 2012.
 In 2013, he helped Hinds to a 7-3 record and a berth in the Brazos Valley Bowl.
 Hinds totaled 421.6 yards per game average which was good for No. 16 nationally in the NJCAA, while the Eagles also finished No. 11 in the nation in rushing yards with 2,337.
 Price earned All-State honors and First-team All-Region 23.
 In 2014, his first year with Southern Miss, Price played in nine games on the season, making six starts.
 He made his NCAA Division I debut with first Division I start in the season opener on the road at Mississippi State.
 Earned a start against Appalachian State.
 Helped the team rush for 1,149 yards, while passing for an additional 3,231 for a total offensive production of 4,380.
 Price majored in communications.